OSS-Health-Assess/SE-project/README.md

 ## **Key Findings**
 - **Commits are the strongest predictor** of OSS project sustainability.
 - **Community participation (issue resolution, contributor engagement)** is crucial for project longevity.
-- **Advanced models like Transformers and LSTMs outperform traditional classifiers** in capturing OSS health trends.
+- **Advanced models like Transformers outperform traditional classifiers** in capturing OSS health trends.
 - **A combined approach using project metrics and issue data yields the most accurate results.**

 ## **Future Scope**